Flag of Mandatory Palestine: Jewish flags in Mandatory Palestine

 The use of Zionist or Hebrew flags was common in the Yishuv, as the body of Jewish residents in Palestine was known before the establishment of the State of Israel, and such flags were often flown by such Yishuv institutions as The Jewish Agency or the Histadrut.
 However, the Yishuv constituted only one of the country's main ethnic communities - the other such community, the Palestinian Arabs, being opposed to the Zionist movement and to this movement's flag(s).
-Thus, Hebrew flags were never recognized or given an official status by the British authorities, which throughout the changes in their Palestine policy always asserted an impartiality as between Jews and Arabs - the only official Flag of Palestine being the Union Jack and its derivatives, as noted above.
+Thus, Hebrew flags were never recognised or given an official status by the British authorities, which throughout the changes in their Palestine policy always asserted an impartiality as between Jews and Arabs - the only official Flag of Palestine being the Union Jack and its derivatives, as noted above.

-Still, the French dictionary Le Petit Larousse Illustré contained a world flag section which, from 1924 to 1939, showed the flag of Palestine as a yellow Star of David on a Blue and White background.
-It is unknown on which basis Le Petit Larousse Illustré chose this flag as representing Palestine.
-While what would become after 1948 the Flag of Israel also includes the Star of David and a Blue and White background, these elements are arranged in a completely different way.

-In 1934 the National Geographic magazine published a photo of a flag similar to that of "Le Petit Larousse", flown by the Steam Ship "Emanuel" - the single vessel owned by the Palestine-based, Zionist-oriented Hofiya Shipping Company, then on her maiden voyage.
-The National Geographic caption read: "The 'Emanuel', flying a Palestine flag, anchors at Southampton, England.
+In 1934 The National Geographic Magazine published a photo of a flag flown by a schooner named Emanuel- the single vessel owned by the Palestine-based, Zionist-oriented Hofiya Shipping Company, then on her maiden voyage.
+The caption read: "The 'Emanuel', flying a Palestine flag, anchors at Southampton, England.
 This Jewish trading vessel was the first to fly her country's new banner.
 Palestine, under British mandate, has a badge, but its Jewish population has created this flag of their own -- Solomon's seal on a field of blue and white."
-Tragically, a few months after this item appeared in the National Geographic, the Emanuel was lost with all hands in the North Sea, putting an end to the Hofiya Company.
-In later Zionist and Israeli shipping enterprises, such as the Zim Company, there was no such flag used.
+A few months after the photo's publication the Emanuel was lost with all hands in the North Sea, putting an end to the Hofiya Company.